dannyvelas/StarCommand/README.md

   - Create a `/mnt/media` directory that will be used for mounting.
 - After running this playbook, it will show you the API token that was created for the Terraform Proxmox user.
 Save this in Bitwarden.
 - After running this playbook, ssh logins with the `root` user or port 22 will no longer work, so update the `User` in `~/.ssh/config` to be `admin` instead of `root`.
 Also update the `Port` to be the port from before.
-- You should be able to run this playbook again and every task should say that there are no changes.
+- You should be able to run this playbook as many times as you want, except as admin (`-u admin`) and not as root as we did above.

 ## Terraform
 - Create a file in this directory called `terraform.tfvars`.
 It should look like this: